mozilla-ai/mcpd/docs/index.md

   One command: `mcpd daemon`.
 Starts and manages all servers behind the scenes.

 🧰 **Intuitive SDK Integration**
-  The Python `mcpd_sdk` makes calling tools feel like native function calls — no HTTP, STDIO, or SSE boilerplate.
+  The Python `mcpd_sdk` makes calling tools feel like native function calls; no HTTP, STDIO, or SSE boilerplate.
   Even easier for users of [any-agent](https://github.com/mozilla-ai/any-agent) via `.agent_tools()`.

 🚀 **Seamless Local-to-Prod Transition**